 Kidney stones are hard masses that are formed due to deposition of minerals and salts in the kidneys.
 These stones are formed when there is an excess of such stone-forming minerals or if the urine is not dilute enough.
 This allows such salts and minerals to crystallize into solid deposits and stick together.
 Kidney stones form in the kidneys but can affect any part of the urinary system (kidneys, ureters, urinary bladder).

 Passing kidney stones through urination can be quite painful if they are large in size.
 If treated on time, kidney stones as such do not cause any serious health complications, otherwise, they can lead to various kinds of infections.
-Doctors often recommend preventive measures to those who have already suffered from stones as such people are at risk of recurrence.

 Causes of kidney stones

 Kidney stones occur due to a combination of several factors.
 When the urine contains stone-forming substances such as calcium, uric acid, and oxalate in quantities higher than what the water in the urine can dilute, it results in the formation of stones.
 Additionally, the urine may lack compounds that hinder the formation of stones.